emanueljacob/identity-germany/README.md

 # slashplus identity-germany
-Verify the age of a person using the german id card and german passport.
+Verify the age of a person using the german id card, german passport or german residence permission (eAT).

-The verification uses laravels validation package (`illuminate/validation`).
+The verification uses laravels validation package (`illuminate/validation`; verson ~6).
+However it does not require a laravel application, so it can be used standalone as library in combination with any package as long as the package requirements do not clash.

 ## Installation
 Install the package via composer
 `composer require slashplus/identity-germany`

 ## Usage
-To make use of the validation just create a new instance, passing the validation data and method.
-Depending on the validation method (i.e. `id_card`, `passport`, `residence`) the correct validator instance will be created.
+To make use of the validation just create a new instance via the \Slashplus\IdentityGermany\AgeVerification class that acts as concrete factory class, by passing the validation data and method.
+Depending on the validation method (i.e. `id_card`, `passport`, `residence`) the correct validator instance will be created and can be used.

 i.e. an `id_card` type validation
 ```php